The 12 Best Snowboard Brands of 2023

 - Developing high-quality products with a long lifetime.

-- Making smart material choices with minimal use of harmful chemicals and aim at recycled content.
+- Making smart material choices with minimal harmful chemicals and aiming at recycled content.

-- Improving manufacturing processes to use cleaner energy, reduce waste, minimize shipping, and otherwise reduce its footprint.
+- Improving manufacturing processes to use cleaner energy, reduce waste, minimize shipping, and reduce its footprint.

 5. Lib Tech

-Lib Tech isn’t just about snowboarding – this company is pretty strongly invested into other board sports too.
+Lib Tech isn’t just about snowboarding—this company is also strongly invested in other board sports.
 Those interested in skiing, surfing, wake surfing, or skating could also find the right equipment from Lib Tech.

 Lib Tech’s selection of snowboards is pretty solid – they have over 30 models to choose from, though the vast majority of the available snowboards are in the men’s category.

 Particularly remarkable is the Skate Banana freestyle snowboard model.
-The name of the snowboard comes from its unique rocker/camber shape that curves up from the middle.
-Such a shape allows for better weight distribution and improved contact points.
+The snowboard is named after its unique rocker/camber shape, which curves up from the middle.
+This shape allows for better weight distribution and improved contact points.

 Lib Tech is more focused on boards.
 You can find some great boards with them, but you may dislike the fact that you can’t buy all the necessary equipment from one place.
-This won’t be a problem if you only need to replace your old snowboard though!
+This won’t be a problem if you only need to replace your old snowboard.

 6. Ride

-Ride’s line hit the snowboarding market in 1992 with just 4 models, but the team’s hard work along with a great ad campaign have ensured a lasting success for the brand.
+Ride’s line hit the snowboarding market in 1992 with just four models, but the team’s hard work and a great ad campaign have ensured the brand’s lasting success.

-Back in the days, the snowboard gear available on the market wasn’t too beginner-friendly.
-Recognizing this, Ride has paved their road to success by filling this gaping hole on the snowboard market.
+Back in the day, the snowboard gear available on the market wasn’t beginner-friendly.
+Recognizing this, Ride has paved their road to success by filling this gaping hole in the snowboard market.

-Today, the line of Ride snowboard gear includes snowboards, boots, and bindings, with a good selection in each of the categories.
-Ride again is better represented in men’s snowboard gear, but they have a solid line of women’s gear, as well as 2 models of snowboards, boots, and bindings for the youth.
+Ride Again is better represented in men’s snowboard gear, but they have a solid line of women’s gear and 2 models of snowboards, boots, and bindings for the youth.

-This is far behind what giants like Burton offer, but if you already have apparel and are looking to update your core snowboard gear, Ride may be the brand to go for.
+This is far behind what giants like Burton offer, but Ride may be the brand if you already have apparel and want to update your core snowboard gear.

 7. Salomon

-Salomon is a fairly solid alternative to Burton.
-This company’s snowboard gear selection is perhaps not as wide as Burton’s, but there are many things you could find from them!
+Salomon is a reasonably solid alternative to Burton.
+This company’s snowboard gear selection is perhaps not as comprehensive as Burton’s, but there are many things you could find from them!

-As of September 2022, Salomon offered 21 men’s boards, 8 women’s, and 6 youth’s, which is quite a solid assortment, but again, it’s not as wide as Burton’s.
+As of September 2022, Salomon offered 21 men’s boards, 8 women’s boards, and 6 youth boards, which is quite a solid assortment, but again, it’s not as wide as Burton’s.

-With that being said, Salomon’s snowboards are well-represented across all price ranges.
-These guys have a few lower-end models, a few higher-end ones, and a wealth of middle-end snowboards to choose from.
+That said, Salomon’s snowboards are well-represented across all price ranges.
+These guys have a few lower-end models, a few higher-end ones, and a wealth of middle-end snowboards.

 The boot and binding selections are also pretty solid, with prices again ranging pretty widely, so beginners and more experienced snowboarders alike should be able to find what they are looking for with Salomon.

-The apparel collection of Salomon is remarkable as well – you can find many jackets, tops, midlayers, and other pieces of clothing equipment with them.
+Salomon’s apparel collection is also remarkable – you can find many jackets, tops, mid-layers, and other pieces of clothing equipment with them.
 Not only that, but Salomon offers a good range of protective equipment.

-Finally, it should be noted that Salomon also boasts a great ski & accessory lineup, so if you are into skiing, then you may look no further than Salomon.
+Finally, it should be noted that Salomon also boasts an excellent ski & accessory lineup, so if you are into skiing, you may look no further than Salomon.

-Gnu’s lineup is more focused towards freestyle snowboarding.
-And while this company does offer a few powder, jib, and all-mountain boards, their selection is noticeably more geared towards freestyle snowboarding.
+GNU’s lineup is more focused on freestyle snowboarding.
+While this company does offer a few powder, jib, and all-mountain boards, its selection is noticeably more geared toward freestyle snowboarding.

-In terms of pricing, Gnu’s snowboards are skewed towards the middle end, so they are probably better for more experienced snowboarders.
-What may particularly matter to you is that Gnu offers a great women’s lineup, with 10 models available versus 12 in the men’s line.
+Regarding pricing, GNU’s snowboards are skewed towards the middle end, so they are probably better for more experienced snowboarders.
+What may particularly matter to you is that GNU offers a great women’s lineup, with 10 models available versus 12 in the men’s line.

-The youth line, including 3 models, isn’t the most versatile, but it should allow kids to get started in snowboarding as well.
+The youth line, including 3 models, isn’t the most versatile, but it should also allow kids to get started in snowboarding.

 9. Jones

-Owned by Jeremy Jones, Jones certainly knows what snowboarders need.
-Having put countless hours in perfecting its craft, this brand has been prominent in the industry since the mid-90s.
-Not only that, but Jeremy Jones originally desired to manufacture snowboarding equipment with sustainable methods.
-And he continues to follow sustainable manufacturing techniques today.
+Jones, who Jeremy Jones owns, certainly knows what snowboarders need.
+Having put countless hours into perfecting its craft, this brand has been prominent in the industry since the mid-90s.

-The snowboard models offered by Jones are leaning towards the higher end, so we’d say that this brand is a good option for the more skilled snowboarder.
-With that being said, Jones does offer a few youth models to help kids to get started with snowboarding.
+Jones offers snowboard models on the higher end, so we’d say this brand is a good option for the more skilled snowboarder.
+That said, Jones does offer a few youth models to help kids get started with snowboarding.

 In terms of accessories, Jones isn’t on the strong side – it offers a few bindings, but when it comes to boots and safety gear, you will have to get them from other brands.